 Mark Adams is a native of Clover, South Carolina, and a graduate of Columbia Theological Seminary in Decatur, Georgia.
 He was ordained in 1998 and has served as U.S. Coordinator of Frontera de Cristo since that time.
-He is married to Miriam Maldonado Escobar, also a Presbyterian Church (USA) mission co-worker since 2011, and has three children.
-He sees his 1994 border mission experience in Piedras Negras, Mexico, as foundational to his present ministry.
+He is married to Miriam Maldonado Escobar, also a Presbyterian Church (USA) mission co-worker since 2011, and they have three children.
+Mark sees his 1994 border mission experience in Piedras Negras, Mexico, as foundational to his present ministry.

 Named Mexican Coordinator of Frontera de Cristo in 2014, Joca Gallegos (Rosario Jocabed Gallegos Viesca) first came to the border in 1990 when her father undertook the same position.
 She was born in Gómez Palacio, Durango and attended seminary in Mexico City (one of only three women studying theology) from 1998 until her graduation in 2002.
 She served as youth counselor in her presbytery, served in a church in Nogales, Sonora and assisted with health ministry in South Carolina before becoming an intern at Frontera de Cristo in 2010 and later Facilitator for Mission Delegations.

 Rosendo Sichler is our street pastor.
 With other anti-drug leaders in Agua Prieta, he works in schools and holds workshops in classrooms, in city parks, and at Café Justo y Mas.
 “The Street Pastor ministry of FdC is a refuge for people—it is a refuge where I have found hope and mercy for humanity, and where I have found a family.
 It has been a refuge where the love of God moves in many ways.”

 David & Marina are Mennonite mission co-workers from Colombia.